gleechi/gleechi.github.io/pages/1.4.0/unity/unity_component_vgrecorder.md

 ## How to Replay Sensor Data

-In order to replay the recorded sensor data, a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} needs to be created in [MyVirtualGrasp->Avatar](unity_component_myvirtualgrasp.1.4.0.html#avatars) (see [Avatar Types](avatars.1.4.0.html#avatar-types)), and corresponding skinned mesh renderer should be specified in _Replay Avatars_ entry.
+In order to replay the recorded sensor data, a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} needs to be created in [MyVirtualGrasp->Avatar](unity_component_myvirtualgrasp.1.4.0.html#avatars), and corresponding skinned mesh renderer should be specified in _Replay Avatars_ entry.

 VG_Recorder allows to assign multiple _Replay Avatars_.
 This allows you to replay data on a pair of hands that are represented by [separate hand models](avatars.1.4.0.html#separate-hand-models).